pharmaR/pharmaR.github.io/content/about.md

 title: "About"
 ---

-A consortium to define a R validation hub was constituted in October 2018.
-Participants were
+In June 2018 the R Consortium granted funding for a PSI AIMS SIG initiative to create an 'online R package validation repository'.
+Following the R in Pharma Conference in August 2018, membership of the group was expanded and as of October 2018, the group includes participants from:

 * Abbvie
 * Amgen